Charlie829030/ToDo-List/README.md

 # To build a production version:

-$ node "file name"
+$ npm start

-$ run project on browser
+$ run project on browser React-App localhost:3000

 # Use Language and style: